SonarSweep: Fusing Sonar and Vision for Robust 3D Reconstruction via Plane Sweeping: Introduction

-Given the complementary limitations of single-modality systems, fusing optical (high-detail) and acoustic (range-accuracy) data is a promising strategy.
-However, existing fusion techniques have failed to provide a complete solution.
-Vision-led SLAM systems that use sonar for scale correction fail when visual features are lost in turbid water~\cite{kunz2013map, roznere2020underwater}.
-Computationally expensive learning-based methods like AONeuS face challenges for real-time deployment~\cite{AONeuS}, while real-time heuristic approaches rely on flawed geometric assumptions that introduce significant artifacts on non-vertical surfaces~\cite{OptiAcoustic}.
+Given the complementary limitations of single-modality systems, fusing optical (high-detail) and acoustic (range-accurate) sensing is a promising strategy.
+However, existing fusion techniques still fail to provide a complete solution.
+Vision-led SLAM systems that use sonar only for scale correction break down when visual features disappear in turbid water~\cite{roznere2020underwater}.
+Neural rendering frameworks such as AONeuS~\cite{AONeuS} and Z-Splat~\cite{qu2024z} perform acoustic–optical fusion using NeRF or Gaussian Splatting (GS) representations.
+However, these methods assume known sensor poses, are computationally expensive, and focus on volumetric reconstruction rather than direct depth estimation.
+Real-time heuristic approaches avoid heavy computation but rely on simplified geometric assumptions that introduce significant artifacts on non-vertical surfaces~\cite{OptiAcoustic}.

 To address this critical gap, we propose \textbf{SonarSweep}, a novel, end-to-end deep learning framework for dense and accurate underwater 3D reconstruction.
-Our method robustly fuses visual and sonar data by adapting the classic plane sweep algorithm to a learned, deep feature domain.
+Our method robustly fuses sonar and a monocular image by adapting the classic plane sweep algorithm to a learned, deep feature domain.
 We construct a multi-modal cost volume by differentiably warping sonar features into the camera’s reference frame across a set of depth hypotheses, allowing our framework to regress a dense and geometrically coherent depth map.
 Our contributions are threefold: \begin{itemize} \item The first adaptation of the deep plane sweep paradigm to the cross-modal fusion of sonar and visual data, overcoming the limitations of single-modality approaches. \item A comprehensive experimental validation showing that SonarSweep significantly outperforms state-of-the-art (SOTA) methods in challenging underwater conditions. \item The release of the first dataset of synchronized stereo-camera and imaging sonar data, along with our source code, to facilitate future research. \end{itemize}